23andMe: State regulators

-FDA
+FDA warning and suspension (2012–2015)

-According to Anne Wojcicki, 23andMe has been in dialogue with the FDA since 2008.
-In 2010, the FDA notified several genetic testing companies, including 23andMe, that their genetic tests are considered medical devices and federal approval is required to market them; a similar letter was sent to Illumina, which makes the instruments and chips used by 23andMe in providing its service.
+According to Wojcicki, 23andMe had been in dialogue with the FDA since 2008.
+In 2010, the FDA notified several genetic testing companies, including 23andMe, that their tests were considered medical devices requiring federal approval; a similar letter was sent to Illumina, which makes the instruments and chips used by 23andMe.
 23andMe first submitted applications for FDA clearance in July and September 2012.